ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ![[Pasted image 20240830204450.png|500]]

 ---
-## Kinds of game objects
-- Card - Cards!
-- Ability - Effects created by cards
-	- Triggered ability - Occurs automatically when indicated by the card they are on.
-	- Skill - Ability of a card that is activated by the player similar to playing a card.
-- Universal Action - Actions such as passing, channeling cards, or entering combat, which are granted to players by the game rules rather than cards.
-- Player health / life total
--

----
 ## Energy System
 There is a single (numerical) energy pool for each player, the maximum energy you can have at any given time is 10.
 At round end, players retain up to 3 energy and any excess is discarded (banked energy limit of 3 is separate from the main 10 energy limit).
 Players begin the game with 3 energy counters and gain an additional one after each round (maximum is also 10).
 Each round, players get 1 energy for each of their energy counters.